Absences & Attendance

 Your name, and relationship to the child

-Your child’s name and grade,
+Your child’s name, grade, and STUDENT ID

 Reason for the absence and the anticipated length of the absence.

 Homework and/or make-up work may be requested for a student who is going to be absent for two or more days.
 To do this, call the school secretary as soon as possible and allow 24 hours for the assignments to be processed and sent to the office.
 If a student misses one day of school, the student should contact the individual teacher or check the teacher’s web site for the make-up work.
+Please note that the majority of classroom assignments can often be found online via Google Classroom.

 If an extended absence is anticipated, Independent Study is an alternative.
 Arrangements should be made with the attendance secretary, Mrs. Valerie Matovich.